Lochi-dot-JPEG/dotfiles/README.md

 ## **Installation**

+1. Run all commands in install-cmds.txt
-1. Clone repo into chezmoi repo
+2. Clone repo into chezmoi repo
-2. chezmoi apply
+3. chezmoi apply